 If the total fixture count is greater than 20, then 50 litres per additional unit will need to be added to the bedroom rate.

 The chart below will help you figure out the number of fixtures:

 If your total is greater than 20, calculate the additional flow of 50 L for each added fixture.
 Round up for each half.
 For example, if your total is 22 1/2, then you may have to add 150 L to the base bedroom rate.

 The Bedroom Rate:

-Total living area will also need to be calculated to add additional liters per day to the base bedroom rate.
-Living area includes all living space, excluding basement.
+The total living area will also need to be calculated to add additional litres per day to the base bedroom rate.
+The living area includes all living space, excluding the basement.

 To the “bedroom rate,” you will need to add the higher of these numbers, as opposed to adding both together.

 First, you will need to figure out if the living space is exceeding the included limit of 200 square meters (2152 sq.ft.).
 For every 10 square meters of living space over 200 square meters, you will need to add 100 litres to a max of 400 square meters.
 If your house is larger than 400 square meters, consult an engineer.